cmlibs/zinc/docs/CMGUI_fields.rst

 * **Many more.**

-These types of fields can be created via ‘gfx define field’ commands or through the API.
+These types of fields can be created via ``gfx define field`` commands or through the API.
 Fields are a modular part of the CMGUI application.
 If a new function is required, it can be added as a field.
 To get a list of the computed fields available in CMGUI, enter ``gfx define field ??`` in the command line.

 Fields and visualization